shubhamessier/TZDOL/README.md

 # Shubham's Blog!

 Hi!
 Welcome to the Zero Days of Life which is my personal blog where I talk about technology, my experiences and my experiments with life.
-Well this came second after my imaginary blog, "The Joy of Programming and The Computing Seduction."
+Well this came second after my imaginary blog, "The Joy of Programming and The Compute Seduction."

     Made using Minimal Tech Stack HTML, CSS, JS (easy to edit)